 - Get in touch with Glenn at the Coiba Dive Center and book a three-day dive trip in Coiba National Park.
 You will be amazed at the abundant life teeming in the waters, and then you have an uninhabited island to relax between dives and overnight.
 If you have time book the fourth day to tour the island and the old prison.
 This is a great option for busy people as they take care of everything for you.
 From the moment you leave on the boat to Coiba until you come back to Santa Catalina everything is taken care of for you.

 - If you fly into Panama City set aside a half day to go see the Miraflores Locks of the Panama Canal.
-Get there early in the morning for the best chance at seeing massive ships raised through the locks.
+Get there early in the morning for the best chance of seeing massive ships raised through the locks.
 It was worth the $15 entrance fee which includes a documentary film and a museum.

 - Before you leave take a walk along Cinta Costera, the waterfront of Panama City, or stroll around the Casco Viejo neighborhood.

 If you have two weeks:

-- Add a couple days to relax in Boquete; visit Cerro Punta, one of the most beautiful mountain towns I have seen; take a tour of a coffee plantation; or go on some amazing hikes.
+- Add a couple of days to relax in Boquete; visit Cerro Punta, one of the most beautiful mountain towns I have seen; take a tour of a coffee plantation; or go on some amazing hikes.
 I was disappointed not to be able to do the hikes myself due to my surgery, but I’ve heard of the beautiful waterfalls and trails.
 While there spend an afternoon at Cañon Macho de Monte a beautiful gorge between Boquete and Cerro Punta.

 - Take a jaunt over to Bocas Del Toro to relax on a beach, go snorkeling, see clear blue waters with tons of starfish, scuba dive (or get certified) or explore jungles on the islands.